Skip to main content Skip to main navigation Skip to search

 Policy

-Australia’s import conditions relating to pregnancy for horses imported from all approved countries is consistent with the World Organisation for Animal Health (Chapter 7.4 Transport of animals by air) and the International Air Transport Association.
+Pregnancy import conditions for horses from New Zealand are consistent with the World Organisation for Animal Health Terrestrial Animal Health Code (Chapter 7.4 Transport of animals by air) and the International Air Transport Association Live Animal Regulations.

 Version history